-Provide operating instructions for this machine to all employees who are going to use it.
+• Provide operating instructions to all employees before allowing them to operate the machine.

-- Read and follow ALL safety and operating instructions in this manual.
-The most important safety device on this equipment is a SAFE operator. - Review safety related items annually with all personnel operating or performing maintenance.
+- Read and understand ALL Safety and Operating instructions in the manual and follow them.
+The most important safety device on this equipment is a SAFE operator.

+- Review safety related items annually with all personnel who will be operating or performing maintenance.

+- Wear appropriate Personal Protective Equipment (PPE) when using this machine.
+This includes but is not limited to:

+- A hard hat

+- Heavy gloves

+- Hearing Protection

-- Wear the appropriate PPE.
-This includes but is not limited to: - A hard hat. - Heavy gloves. - Hearing protection. - Protective footwear with steel toes and slip resistant soles. - Protective glasses, goggles, or a face shield. - Keep a first-aid kit available for use should the need arise and know how to use it.
+- Protective shoes with slip resistant soles

+- Protective glasses, goggles or face shield

+- Keep a first-aid kit available for use should the need arise and know how to use it.